WestGrid/trainingMaterials/pages/courses.md

 ---

-Click on each course for details.
+Click on each course's triangle for details.

 <details>
 <summary>